 Speaking to members of the trade press during AASA’s June 15 quarterly media call, McCarthy emphasized that this is “the biggest aftermarket legislative federal effort in half a century.”

-Since Congress passed the Magnuson-Moss Act in 1975, there have been four decades of relentless technological breakthroughs – from personal computers to smartphones to advanced driver-assistance systems.
-The FTC report, which summarizes the findings of a July 2019 workshop, questions whether the anti-tying provision has “kept pace with the evolving consumer-goods repair market.”
+Since Congress passed the Magnuson-Moss Act in 1975, there have been four decades of relentless technological breakthroughs, from personal computers to smartphones to advanced driver-assistance systems.
+The FTC report questions whether the anti-tying provision has “kept pace with the evolving consumer-goods repair market.”

 “While the anti-tying provision gives consumers the right to make repairs on their own or through an independent repair shop without voiding a product’s warranty, repair restrictions have made it difficult for consumers to exercise this right,” the report states.
 “Although manufacturers have offered numerous explanations for their repair restrictions, the majority are not supported by the record.”